 Baikal Ice Marathon.
 A marathon across the frozen surface of Lake Baikal in SIberia.

 This was my first marathon.
-Originally, I was planning to run the half-marathon because running your first marathon on ice across a frozen lake is obviously ridiculous, but it’s a marathon across a frozen lake in Siberia.
+Originally, I was planning to run the half-marathon because running your first marathon on ice across a frozen lake is obviously ridiculous, but then again, when else are you going to get a chance to run a marathon across a frozen lake in Siberia?
 Plus it gave me a reason to train through the Russian winter in Moscow.

 Genghis Khan Grassland Extreme Marathon.
 July 2016.

 26.2 miles up and down the grassland hills, under big skies in Inner Mongolia, China.